Sheren Tang: 1985-1995: Rise to fame at TVB

 Tang joined TVB's 13th training class.
-After her graduation in 1985, having only done a few commercials, Tang was cast in her first role as female lead in The Legend of the General Who Never Was.
-She went on to play first or second leading roles in the first few years of her career.
+After her graduation in 1985, having only done a few commercials, Tang was cast in her first role as female lead in The Legend of the General Who Never Was replacing original lead Maggie Cheung who was asked to take over Barbara Yung's remaining scenes in Battlefield, and King of Ideas (桥王之王) a.k.a.
+The Feud That Never Was (拆档拍档) soon after Yung's death.
+Tang would go on to play first or second leading roles in the first few years of her career, sometimes touted as Barbara Yung successor due to Tang's comparable beauty, and look.

 Tang was cast in comedy series Happy Spirit where she acted alongside Carol Cheng as her younger sister.
 She starred as Chow chi-yeuk in New Heavenly Sword and Dragon Sabre, the 1986 adaptation of The Heaven Sword and Dragon Saber novel.
 She played Ching Yuet Yue in Police Cadet 1988, the second sequel to the widely popular Police Cadet series.

 In 1989, she was featured in five series, three of which she starred alongside Roger Kwok; The Vixen’s Tale, I Do I Do, and The War Heroes.
 That same year she was cast in Ode to Gallantry, a Wuxia comedy based on the famous novel, where she starred as the character Ding Dong, reuniting with Police Cadet and New Heavenly Sword and Dragon Sabre costar Tony Leung.
 In 1990, she was cast as Fong Hei Tung in the series Friends and Lovers alongside Teresa Mo.
 Tang had let producers know that she was interested in working with Mo if given the opportunity prior to her casting and has stated that she is extremely grateful to have been cast in the series.

 Her first supporting role was in the 1994 series The Intangible Truth where she starred as the sister to Roger Kwok’s character.
 The role was originally a guest role but subsequently became a significant character for the first half of the series.
 That same year, Tang played Tong Man Yung, best friend to Amy Chan’s character in popular series at the time, Fate of the Clairvoyant and starred as Kam Yik Lin in the comedy Filthy Rich.

-In 1995, Tang played Joyce Yan, a forensic pathologist in File of Justice IV, the fourth instalment of the popular File of Justice series She also starred as ICAC officer Poon Wai Yan in the female-led drama Corruption Doesn't Pay, alongside Esther Kwan and Kiki Sheung.
+In 1995, Tang played Joyce Yan, a forensic pathologist in File of Justice IV, the fourth installment of the popular File of Justice series She also starred as ICAC officer Poon Wai Yan in the female-led drama Corruption Doesn't Pay, alongside Esther Kwan and Kiki Sheung.